-The [capitalist] master class of America [is using] will soon attempt to use organized labor for its imperialistic purposes.
-But a restless and discontented working class cannot pile up profits.
-Therefore in this country we may soon expect the [capitalist] master class, in true Bismarckian fashion, to grant factory laws, medical laws, old age pensions, unemployment insurance, sick benefits, and the whole [litter] category of bourgeois reforms, so that the workers may be kept physically and mentally fit to produce the greatest profits at the greatest speed.
+The capitalist class of America is using organized labor for its imperialistic purposes.
+We may soon expect the capitalist class, in true Bismarckian fashion, to grant factory laws, old age pensions, unemployment insurance, sick benefits, and the whole litter of bourgeois reforms, so that the workers may be kept fit to produce the greatest profits at the greatest speed.